 - Hold a baccalaureate degree from a regionally accredited institution in the U.S. or an equivalent baccalaureate degree from a comparable university in another country. - 2.
 Complete the application form online at www.clarke.edu/apply. - 3.
 Request transcripts of undergraduate and graduate academic credits received from all post-secondary institutions attended.
 Transcripts will document undergraduate cumulative grade-point-average (GPA) required for admission.
 Students admitted on the basis of unofficial transcript must submit final official transcript(s) prior the second day of classes. - 4.
-If needed, request required entrance test scores be sent to Clarke University. - When applicable, provide two or three letters of recommendation, at least one of which relates to academic ability. - Complete additional departmental requirements as outlined in graduate section of this catalog. - If English is not the applicant's first language, submit minimum TOEFL PBT score of 550 or IBT score of 80 or submit minimum IELTS score of 6.5 or a minimum Duolingo score of 105. - Submit a non-refundable deposit upon admission to graduate admissions.
+If needed, request required entrance test scores be sent to Clarke University. - 5.
+When applicable, provide two or three letters of recommendation, at least one of which relates to academic ability. - 6.
+Complete additional departmental requirements as outlined in graduate section of this catalog.

+- 7. Students whose first language is not English, complete the following: - Submission of a minimum Duolingo score of 120, minimum TOEFL score of 570 on the PBT, or 87 on the IBT, or a minimum IELTS score of 6.5. - · Or an individual oral interview in English, if required by the Admissions Office. - Additionally, admissions may use completed coursework from previous US institutions to determine English proficiency. - 8.
+Submit a non-refundable deposit upon admission to graduate admissions.
 Deposit must be received prior to course registration.
 This deposit is applied toward the student's bill.